 - @mention in channels — Mention the PlayerZero bot in any channel to start a conversation.
 The bot creates a Player session and responds in a thread.

-- Trigger investigations from messages — Use Slack message shortcuts to send any message thread to a PlayerZero AI Player, with full thread context automatically captured
+- Start investigations from messages — Use the Ask PlayerZero message shortcut to send any message thread to a Player, with full thread context automatically captured and optional workflow or playbook selection

-- Receive alerts in channels — Get real-time notifications for issue clusters, anomaly spikes, and deployments delivered to your team’s channels
+- Receive notifications in channels — Get workflow stage approval requests, Player summaries, and other notifications delivered to your team’s channels

 - Choose a project (if you have more than one)